RonakPadaliya/News-Categorization-System/README.md

-# News-Classification-System
+# News-Categorization-System

-Create a News Classification System using Machine Learning classification algorithms which classify and show news category based on inputed news.
+We create a News Categorization System using Machine Learning classification algorithms which classify and show news category based on inputed news.
 Use React JS for Frontend and DJango for Backend.
 Using public API and CSS we make our website attractive and impressive.

 ## Run React FrontEnd
   -npm start